wallarm/product-documentation/docs/latest/updating-migrating/native-node/helm-chart.md

 * `<PATH_TO_VALUES>`: the path to the [`values.yaml` file](../../installation/native-node/helm-chart-conf.md) defining the deployed solution configuration, you can use the one created for running the previous version

 ## 3. Verify the upgrade

-To test the functionality of the deployed connector, follow these steps:

 1. Verify that the Wallarm pods are up and running: